 With its vast terrain and history of harboring bandits, Big Muddy Valley exudes a mysterious and captivating atmosphere.
-Formed by ancient glacial melts, the valley is a sea of sturdy cacti, dramatic cliffs, plunging sandstone ravine, and mystifying aboriginal stone effigies.
+Formed by ancient glacial melts, the valley is a sea of sturdy cacti, dramatic cliffs, plunging sandstone ravine and mystifying aboriginal stone effigies.
 During the late 19th and early 20th centuries, these isolated badlands were often traversed by banks robbers and thieves smuggling horses across the US border.
 With many caves to act as convenient hideouts, the badlands are said to have sheltered the likes of Dutch Henry, Sam Kelly, and the Sundance Kid.

-Easily the most striking religious building in Canada, Montreal’s Notre Dame Basilica is a stunning example of Gothic Revival architecture.
+Easily the most striking religious building in Canada, Montreal’s Notre-Dame Basilica is a stunning example of Gothic Revival architecture.
 Built in the 17th century, this grand basilica is filled with ornate wooden carvings, paintings and gilded sculptures.
-Its ceiling is painted deep blue and dotted with of 24-karat gold stars, while its stained-glass windows depict scenes from Montreal’s religious history.
+Its ceiling is painted deep blue and dotted with 24-karat gold stars, while its stained-glass windows depict scenes from Montreal’s religious history.
 In the past, the building has hosted the funerals of famous Canadians such as Prime Minister Pierre Trudeau and hockey player Maurice “Rocket” Richard.

 As the name suggests, Long Beach is one of the longest sand beaches on Vancouver Island.
 Located between the villages of Ucluelet and Tofino, the beach is part of the Pacific Rim National Park Reserve, occupying the west side of a thin peninsula that projects out into the Pacific Ocean.
-Considered to rank among the best surfing spots on the continent, this beach is popular with water-sport enthusiasts, and offers excellent kayaking, swimming and jogging spots.
-Gray whales can often be spotted in the waters off the coast when they migrate through the area during spring and fall.
+Considered to rank among the best surfing spots on the continent, this beach is popular with water-sports enthusiasts and offers excellent kayaking, swimming and jogging spots.
+Gray whales can often be spotted in the waters off the coast when they migrate through the area during the spring and fall.

-Lunenburg is one of the prettiest small towns in Canada, and a registered UNESCO World Heritage Site.
-Settled by the British and developed by German, Swiss, and French Protestants, many of the town’s buildings date from between the 18th and 19th centuries.
-These distinct buildings are known for their charming pastel colors and their ‘Lunenburg Bump,’ a detailed second-floor dormer window that hangs over the first floor.
-Tucked between a lovely harbor and rolling hills, this historic town is home to off-beat boutiques, craft shops, and art galleries.
+Lunenburg is one of the prettiest small towns in Canada and a registered UNESCO World Heritage site.
+Settled by the British and developed by German, Swiss, and French Protestants, the town is home to many buildings that date from between the 18th and 19th centuries.
+These distinct buildings are known for their charming pastel colors and their Lunenburg Bump, a detailed second-floor dormer window that hangs over the first floor.
+Tucked between a lovely harbor and rolling hills, this historic town is home to off-beat boutiques, craft shops and art galleries.

 Spread across the west side of the Yukon River, Whitehorse is the capital of the Yukon and the starting point for many explorations of Canada’s remote north.
 The town initially flourished during the 1890s as a layover point for prospectors heading north during the height of the Klondike Gold Rush.
 The walkway along the Yukon River is lined with historic Gold Rush buildings painted in bright colors.
 The same area is home to an unusual building consisting of log cabins stacked on top of each other, once used by engineers building the Alaska Highway.

 Gimli is a charming lakeside town, known for its popular Icelandic Festival, which takes place every summer.
-The town was settled as ‘New Iceland’ in the 1875, and continues to show off its unique Nordic heritage to this day.
+The town was settled as New Iceland in 1875 and continues to show off its unique Nordic heritage to this day.
 A much-loved destination in the summer for residents of Canada’s prairie provinces, the town is home to sandy beaches and a pretty waterfront with a mural-decorated seawall.
-During the winter, the town is an excellent base for cross-country skiing, snowmobiling, and ice-fishing.
+During the winter, the town is an excellent base for cross-country skiing, snowmobiling and ice-fishing.